Abbot Kinney Boulevard: Attractions and activities

-Food and culture

-Abbot Kinney Boulevard is home to a variety of popular restaurants which offer a variety of cultural food.
-Gjelina is an American restaurant on Abbot Kinney and considered one of the best restaurants in the city by the review Web site The Infatuation".

-The Toms Shoes flagship store on Abbot Kinney Boulevard is a popular coffee shop.
-Its founder, Blake Mycoskie, launched Toms Roasting Co. to provide over 335,000 weeks of safe water to over six countries.
-Their flagship location on Abbot Kinney is a mixture of a coffee shop and a shoe store.
-LAist says that the Toms flagship as a lifestyle "embodies the lifestyle of the Venice brand" with wood accents.

-Salt & Straw is a Portland-based ice-cream shop that opened on Abbot Kinney and the Venice art district in Fall 2015.
-The shop is a 1,035-square foot space and is located on the corner of Abbot Kinney and California Avenue.
-Notably, Salt & Straw offers a variety of ice-cream flavors inspired by Los Angeles.
-Flavors include Avocado & Strawberry Sherbet, Honey Lavender, Almond Brittle with Salted Ganache, and Silencio Black Tea & Coconut Stracciatella.

-Blue Bottle Coffee and Intelligentsia are popular coffee spots, for those of you who are coffee lovers.
+The Boardwalk, also known as the Venice Ocean Front Walk, offers a variety of shops, restaurants, street performers, and artists.
+The Venice Breakwater was built by Abbot Kinney in 1905.
+Its purpose is to protect the amusement pier.

 Film and entertainment

 Abbot Kinney Boulevard is a popular area for film shoots and other entertainment purposes.
 Commercials, television shows, and movies are filmed on Abbot Kinney Boulevard.
 Popular works include the television series Flaked and Californication, and films such as Chef, starring actresses Sofía Vergara and Scarlett Johansson.
 The Other Venice Film Festival occurs every year where The Abbot Awards are given to filmmakers who create poignant and alternative cinema.
 The award show also honors the founding father, Abbot Kinney, and it is a weekend long celebration.
-The festival accepts several types of entertainment works such as full-length movies, short films, music videos, documentaries, and animated works.
-Most importantly, they all embody the spirit and diversity that Venice is recognized for.
 The films are made with lower budgets and less technological advancements compared to other companies.

 Celebrities

 The neighborhood in Venice, California, is home to many Hollywood actors.
 Robert Downey Jr. kept an apartment on the boardwalk during the 1990s and Jim Morrison lived in Venice for two years.
 Other well-known residents include Julia Roberts, Kate Beckinsale, Nicolas Cage, Mark Valley, as well as photographer Lauren Greenfield.